 How to Cure Handmade Soap + Ideas For Storing It

-Why the need to Cure Handmade Soap?
+Why the Need to Cure Handmade Soap?

 The Cure Time Dries your Soap Out

 The cure time will reduce the amount of water in your soap over a period of 4-6 weeks.
 By the end of that time, your bars can lose over half of the water they originally contained.
-One way to know that your soap has hit the minimum amount of cure time is to weigh the bars each week and to keep a record.
+One way to know that your soap has hit the minimum cure time is to weigh the bars each week and keep a record.
 Once they stop losing weight, they’re ready to be used.

-Both cold-process and hot-process soap need to be cured to allow this excess water to evaporate out.
+Both cold-process and hot-process soap need to be cured to allow this excess water to evaporate.
 Because hot-process soap uses even more water than cold-process, it’s actually better to cure it longer.
 Though some water will evaporate out during the cook, it will usually contain more water on the pour than cold-process recipes.

 More Soapmaking Inspiration